justinwj/Visio-Diagram-Generator/docs/FixtureGuide.md

 - CI calls `render-fixture.ps1` in check mode to block drift.
 - On failure, it uploads the actual artifacts for inspection.
 - Do not hand-edit fixture outputs; always regenerate through the script.
+- Intentional baseline updates are self-reviewed: run `-Update`, confirm ledger + metadata entries, and capture the reason in the note field.

 ## Quick Reference
 - Fixture ledger: `plan docs/fixtures_log.md`.